Can People with Diabetes Eat Walnuts?

 Other Nuts Beneficial for Diabetes

-Studies show that people with type 2 diabetes who eat at least five servings of nuts weekly may reduce their risk of heart disease by up to 20%.
-Tree nuts in particular offer significant benefits compared to ground nuts.
+Studies show that people with type 2 diabetes who consume nuts regularly may significantly reduce their risk of heart disease.

-- Almonds: Support glucose control, heart health, and provide magnesium, fiber, and antioxidants.
+- Almonds: Help regulate blood sugar and provide magnesium, fiber, and antioxidants

 How People with Diabetes Should Eat Walnuts